Finally, learn how to say no!

-Are you a YES man?
-A YES woman?
+first, ask yourself: Are you a ‘yes’ man?

 This led to me being spread too thin, feeling overworked, underappreciated, and nearing burnout…